Last updated on July 18, 2022

 2. Motorcycle Touring

 For the ultimate feeling of freedom, hop on a Harley and throttle your way through some alpine twisties with the wind in your hair and everything you need strapped to the back of your hog.
 As with car road tripping, it’s easy enough to book comfortable accommodation as you go, or you could even pack a small tent and go fully wild.
-Obviously you’ll need a motorcycle licence to go motorcycle touring, but there’s no question that this is the ultimate stress-busting way to see the world!
+Obviously you’ll need a motorcycle licence to go motorcycle touring, as well as travel insurance, motorcycle insurance and the number for a motorcycle accident lawyer just in case.
+But there’s no question that this is the ultimate stress-busting way to see the world!

 If you like the idea of a road trip but want to immerse yourself more in the culture of a country or place, then why not take a trip in a caravan?
 With vehicles such as off road caravans you get the flexibility of driving and sleeping wherever you want (within reason) and have more choices to get in with the locals.
 You can camp under the stars taking in some of the most breathtaking views in the world.
 There are also no strict check-in or check-out times, so no matter when you arrive at your chosen spot, you can get out and explore, or have a nap and a refresh.